 Video: Dana Priest discussed the story with Chris Matthews on "Hardball" tonight, complete with images of the facility in question.

 Thursday, February 15, 2007

-Phil Keoghan was back on my KMOX show today to talk about "The Amazing Race All-Stars Edition," which premieres this Sunday night on CBS right after "Sixty Minutes."
+Phil Keoghan was back on my show today to talk about "The Amazing Race All-Stars Edition."

 Ironically, Phil was supposed to do this interview from New York, but he was stuck in Los Angeles because of bad weather on the east coast.
 I asked if that had ever happened to him while filming the show, and while he's never suffered delays like those JetBlue customers at JFK Airport yesterday, he was once detained and refused entry into the Ukraine during the race -- the teams kept going while he sat in a sparse detention room waiting to be freed.

-Then listen to these previous "Amazing Race" interviews...
+Listen to these previous "Amazing Race" interviews on Harris Online...

 In the NY Observer, Bruce Fierstein imagines a memo from "Entourage" agent Ari Gold to Al Gore, regarding his upcoming appearance on the Oscars, where "An Inconvenient Truth" is a favorite to win Best Documentary:

 The thing of it is, Al, the morning after you get the statue, every studio in this town is going to be asking: What do you want to do next?
 A sequel?
 A remake?
 Another Inconvenient Truth?
 But this time, they’re going to expect you to do it bigger, and better, with lots of special effects: Change the carbon emissions to meteorites; switch out the oil lobby for aliens; tweak the McGuffin, from man-made environmental catastrophe to the Big Bang theory and the impending collapse of the universe.
 Bruce Willis and Michael Bay, here we come.